itsahappymedium/flex-cli/readme.md

 ```
 composer require-dev itsahappymedium/flex-cli
-./vendor/bin/flex --help
+./vendor/bin/flx --help
 ```

 ### To your system (global)

 ```
 composer global require itsahappymedium/flix-cli
-flex --help
+flx --help
 ```

 ## Setup

-After you first install the tool, you will want to run `flex library:setup` which will pull down the flex sections library.
+After you first install the tool, you will want to run `flx library:setup` which will pull down the flex sections library.

 ## Commands